31 East 63rd Street

 Continue reading

-A neo-Federal style townhouse designed by Delano and Aldrich and built in 1920-22.
+A Renaissance Revival apartment building designed by J.E.R.
+Carpenter and constructed in 1919-1920.
 Application is to replace windows.

 Continue reading